signal-golang/textsecure/cmd/textsecure/README.md

 # Info
-The textsecure-cmd depends on libzkgroup a rust lib.
+The textsecure-cmd depends on libzkgroup and crayfsh both rust libs.

+# Tooling
+`go`, `cargo`, `rust`

 # Installing
+textsecure-cmd uses [crayfish](https://github.com/nanu-c/crayfish) as backend to decipher the signal messages.
+In order to checkout the code run `git submodule update`.
-In order to run textsecure-cmd you can either copy the precompiled library with `make copy-lib` or compile it with `make`.
+Then build `crayfish` with `cd crayfish && cago build` In order to run textsecure-cmd you can either copy the precompiled zkgroup library with `make copy-lib` or compile it with `make`.

 # Troubleshooting